-In accordance with NYSE rules and the Company's Corporate Governance Guidelines, the Company's Board of Directors will make an annual determination as to the independence of the directors and director nominees.
+In accordance with NYSE rules and the Company's Corporate Governance Guidelines, the Board makes an annual determination as to the independence of the directors and director nominees.
+The Board also makes interim determinations as to the independence of the directors and director nominees throughout the year, as appropriate.
 A director or director nominee is not deemed independent unless the Board affirmatively determines that such director or director nominee has no material relationship with the Company, directly or as an officer, stockholder or partner of an organization that has a relationship with the Company.
-The Board will observe all criteria for independence established by the Company's Corporate Governance Guidelines, the NYSE listing standards and other governing laws and regulations.
-When assessing materiality of a director's relationship with the Company, the Board will consider all relevant facts and circumstances, not merely from the director's standpoint, but from that of the persons or organizations with which the director has an affiliation, and the frequency or regularity of the services, whether the services are being carried out at arm's length in the ordinary course of business and whether the services are being provided substantially on the same terms to the Company as those prevailing at the time from unrelated parties for comparable transactions.
-Material relationships can include any commercial, banking, consulting, legal, accounting, charitable or other business relationships each director or director nominee may have with the Company.
-In addition, the Board will consult with the Company's external legal counsel to ensure that the Board's determinations are consistent with all relevant securities laws and other applicable laws and regulations regarding the definition of "independent director," including, but not limited to, those set forth in the NYSE listing standards.
+In its assessment, the Board observes all criteria for independence established by the Company's Corporate Governance Guidelines, the NYSE listing standards and other governing laws and regulations.
+When assessing materiality of a director's relationship with the Company, the Board considers all relevant facts and circumstances, not merely from the director's standpoint, but from that of the persons or organizations with which the director has an affiliation, and the frequency or regularity of the services, whether the services are being carried out at arm's length in the ordinary course of business and whether the services are being provided substantially on the same terms to the Company as those prevailing at the time from unrelated parties for comparable transactions.
+Material relationships can include any commercial, banking, consulting, legal, accounting, charitable or other business relationships between a director or director nominee and the Company.
+In addition, the Board consults with the Company's external legal counsel to ensure that the Board's determinations are consistent with all relevant securities laws and other applicable laws and regulations regarding the definition of "independent director," including, but not limited to, those set forth in the NYSE listing standards.

-In assessing the independence of Ms. Courtin, the Board considered the purchase, directly or indirectly, of out-of-home advertising from the Company by Ms. Courtin's current and former employers.
-The Board noted that payments made to the Company were primarily by agencies contracted by Ms. Courtin's employers (without influence by, or remuneration to, Ms. Courtin), and/or any such payments did not exceed the relevant percentages of such employers' consolidated gross revenues set forth in the NYSE listing standards.
+In assessing the independence of Ms. Courtin, the Board considered the purchase, directly or indirectly, of out-of-home advertising from the Company by Ms. Courtin's current employer.
+The Board noted that payments made to the Company were primarily by agencies contracted by Ms. Courtin's employer (without influence by, or remuneration to, Ms. Courtin), and any such payments did not exceed the relevant percentage of her employer's consolidated gross revenues set forth in the NYSE listing standards.
+In addition, the Board also noted that Ms. Courtin is not responsible for making any purchasing decisions regarding out-of-home advertising on behalf of her employer.

-The Nominating and Governance Committee undertook its annual review of director independence and made a recommendation to the Board regarding director independence.
+In February 2020, the Nominating and Governance Committee undertook its annual review of director independence and, in consultation with external legal counsel, made a recommendation to the Board regarding director independence.
 As a result of this review, the Board affirmatively determined that six of our current directors, Messrs.
 Brien, Diaz, Mathes and Wender and Mses.
 Courtin and Tolson, are "independent directors" under the Company's Corporate Governance Guidelines and the NYSE listing standards.